DevExpress-Examples/reporting-react-integrate-web-document-viewer/README.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 [![](https://img.shields.io/badge/💬_Leave_Feedback-feecdd?style=flat-square)](#does-this-example-address-your-development-requirementsobjectives)
 <!-- default badges end -->
-# Reporting for React -  Add a Web Document Viewer to a React App
+# Reporting for React -  Add a Web Document Viewer to a React App (Vite)

 This example incorporates the Web Document Viewer into a client-side app built with React.
 The example consists of two parts: